bramses/bramses-highly-opinionated-vault-2023/README.md

 *Antifragility* is a concept by Nassim Taleb that states that certain systems can get **stronger** in response to minor crises.
 Antifragile systems don't just recover or rebound from stressors, they thrive.
 Examples of antifragile systems include animal muscles that get stronger when put under stress.
 The immune system is another example of an Antifragile system.

 In BHOV-2023, Antifragility means that as your vault evolves you shouldn't feel ashamed or embarassed if a project fails, or an experiment with a new structure backfires.
 One of the top priorites of BHOV-2023 is to be flexible and adapt to **your system**.
-Remember, many/all of the items I'm suggesting are optional, but the stress of trying to make them adapt into your world view wiill make you and BHOV-2023 a stronger system.
+Remember, *many/all of the items I'm suggesting are optional*, but the stress of trying to make them adapt into your world view will make you and BHOV-2023 a stronger system.
 Fight what you see, be skeptical, make it better!

 > **Absorb what is useful, reject what is useless, add what is essentially your own**
 > - Bruce Lee

+Related philosophies:
+- Zettelkasten
+- An Unexamined Life is not Worth Living

 ### Version Control Systems